Happy New Year, Central Coast!

 A system will push onshore late Monday afternoon, lasting into Tuesday morning.
-This will be moving slowly allowing more rain to fall.
-I think 0.5" to 1" should cover it but some high-elevation slopes will pick up more.
+This will be not as intense as Saturdays storm but moving slowly allowing more rain to fall.
+Expect mainly around 0.5" to 1" but some high-elevation slopes will pick up more.
+Throughout Tuesday we can all enjoy another brief break from the rain.